kakush30/nasa-meteorite-analysis/README.md

 # Nasa Meteorite Analysis

-The analysis is done on NASA's Meteorite Dataset, that are downloaded from [here](https://data.nasa.gov/view/ak9y-cwf9).
+This analysis is based on NASA's Meteorite Dataset, which is downloaded from [here](https://data.nasa.gov/view/ak9y-cwf9).
 In this analysis is done on classes of Meteorite, weight of meteorites & analysis of how many events happened in 10 years period in past 200 years.

 #### Number of recordings grouped by recclass